ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    spreadsheet users or between spreadsheet users and software engineers.
 4. Very little has been done to address the performance problems that occur as spreadsheets scale.

-This paper introduces SciSheets ref?? githubURL, a new spreadsheet system with the goal of delivering the power of programming with the simplicity of spreadsheets.
+This paper introduces SciSheets [SciSheets], a new spreadsheet system with the goal of delivering the power of programming with the simplicity of spreadsheets.
 Our target users are technical professionals, such as scientists and financial engineers, who do complex calculations on structured data.